• Skip to main content

 Magnet Wire vs Copper Wire

-Composition Between Magnet Wire and Copper Wire
+Composition Differences Between Magnet Wire and Copper Wire

 The composition of magnet wire and copper wire are slightly different, resulting in differences in electrical properties.